colwem/vim-tunnel-vision/README.md

 us to take our eyes off our target which ultimately distracts us from what we were planning to do once we got there.

-## Unique Post Text
+## Unique Identifying Character Overlays

-I'm sure you're thinking, ok, but what if there are 4 or 5 or 10 `var`s?
+I'm sure you're thinking "okay, but what if there are 4 or 5 or 10 `var`s?
-There's still a lot of typing to do isn't there?
-To solve that problem use easymotions overlay technique but we use it better.
+There's still a lot of typing to do isn't there?"
+To solve that problem we will use easymotion's overlay technique but we'll use it better.
 If you're still typing after the first 2 chars then we start overlaying the next char or next two chars with unique chars.
-You are still free to keep typing chars from the original text but as soon as your mind registers the overlay chars you can type them and you immediately exit `tunnel-vision` mode and the cursor moves to that location.
+You are still free to keep typing chars from the original text but as soon as your mind registers the overlay chars you can type them and you immediately exit `tv-mode` and the cursor moves to that location.

 ### Example